TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/34 - Nahum/Nahum 1/Nahum 1.1.md

 ---

-The burden of Nineveh.
+An oracle about Nineveh.
 The book of the vision of Nahum the Elkoshite.